-The course starts and finishes in the picturesque township of Nannup approximately 40 minutes drive from the major regional centres of Busselton, Bridgetown and Margaret River.
-The route winds its way around the golden triangle of cycling in WA that is formed by connecting the townships of Nannup, Bridgetown and Donnybrook.
+The course starts and finishes in the picturesque township of Nannup, approximately 40 minutes drive from the major regional centres of Busselton, Bridgetown and Margaret River.
+Starting at the Nannup Recreation Centre, the route winds its way around the golden triangle of cycling in WA that is formed by connecting the townships of Nannup, Bridgetown and Donnybrook.
 This area is estimated to be around 30,000 acres and have in excess of 1000km of rideable roads and trails.

 Who can enter?

 The full SEVEN course is open to all riders 18+ years of age, however a medium to high level of fitness will be required to complete all seven sectors in the allotted ten hours.
 The FIVE course is open to riders 14+ years, and the THREE course is open to riders 13+ years.
 The event is not suitable for road bikes, but e-MTBs are welcome (non-competitive).
 For riders from non MTB backgrounds we strongly recommend the use of caution on descents, as for every epic climb in the event there is a corresponding downhill.

 Enter with the intent to try and ride all seven sectors (SEVEN) or choose from an 85km/1700m option that takes in five sectors (FIVE) or a 50km/1100m option that takes in three sectors (THREE).
 There is also an option for people to sign up to be a part of our crew if you would like to be a part of the event, but don’t feel that you are up to riding.